 - “The common sympathies of our nature”: Moral Sentiments, Emotional Economies, and Imprisonment for Debt in Upper Canada, Histoire sociale/Social History, n.
 98, May 2016

-- Incorporating Contributory Democracy: Self-Taxation and Self-Government in Upper Canada, in Julien Mauduit and Jennifer Tunnicliffe, eds., Constant Struggle: Histories of Canadian Democratization, McGill-Queen’s University Press, in press 2021.
+- Incorporating Contributory Democracy: Self-Taxation and Self-Government in Upper Canada, in Julien Mauduit and Jennifer Tunnicliffe, eds., Constant Struggle: Histories of Canadian Democratization, McGill-Queen’s University Press, 2021.